Nicnit/NickNeovimConfig/README.md

 Personal setup.
 Will update it.
 Based on LazyVim Starter setup.

 # Personal Neovim Config
 Personal setup based on LazyVim Starter.
-It focuses on fast editing, project-specific profiles, and a simple workflow for switching language/tooling sets.
+For simple workflow.
+Will likely update the low level profile.

 ## Plugins